IT CAME UPON THE MIDNIGHT CLEAR

 Which now the angels sing.

 Editor's Note: Some versions contain a mixture of these two versions of the fifth verse.
 Others omit it entirely.
-The greatest concern among writers appears to be the fourth line of the fifth verse above.
+The greatest concern among writers appears to be the fourth line of the fifth verse above ("Shall come the age of gold").
 Erik Routley in University Carol Book (1961), also re-worked the fifth verse, as did Elizabeth Poston, The Second Penguin Book of Christmas Carols (1970).

 Again according to Bradley, an alternate fourth verse was composed for Church Hymns (1874):